Ontology Object Properties are Data Model Associative Entities – not Relationships

 The relationship in a data model is binary, connecting exactly two entities.

-Object Properties, on the other hand, may have more than one domain- and range- classes, specified.
-Relations with more than two places are called n-ary or finitary.
-A textbook example of a ternary relation is the Sale with Buyer, Seller, and Agent.
+Object Properties, however, may specify more than one domain and range classes.
+Relations with more than two places are called ternary or finite.
+A textbook example of a ternary relationship is the Sale with Buyer, Seller, and Agent.

-Per the OWA, an Object Property may even stand on its own without any attached classes.
-In order, words all classes in ontology are valid objects.
+An Object Property may even stand independently without attached classes per the OWA.
+In order words, all classes in ontology are valid objects.

-Lets consider registrations as an n-ary example.
-In the FIBO a Registrar or a Registration Authority can register things.
-The graph shows the registers object property and on the left side, the two domain classes.
+Let’s consider registrations as an example.
+In the FIBO, a Registrar or a Registration Authority can register things.
+The graph shows the registers object property and, on the left side, the two domain classes.

 FIBO registers - domains and class restrictions graph